 Matthew Stitt serves as Chief Financial Officer for the City Council of Philadelphia in the Office of the President.
-As Chief Financial Officer, Matthew is responsible for: (1) providing financial and programmatic support to City Council, including the facilitating of City Council’s annual review of the City’s $9.1 billion operating and $2.6 billion capital budget, $9.5 billion six-year capital program and the strategic five-year plan; (2) managing City Council’s Finance and Budget Team, including overseeing all analyses and reports produced by the team; (3) advising City Council and staff on fiscal matters related to proposed legislation and initiatives; (4) providing strategic guidance on City Council’s annual departmental budget, including forecasting support; (5) serving as the City Council appointee to the City of Philadelphia Board of Pensions and Retirement; (6) carrying out the duties of the Chief Financial Officer as defined in the Intergovernmental Cooperation Agreement with the School District of Philadelphia; (7) acting as a liaison in regards to certain State and Federal budget matters; and (8) coordinating and staffing Committee hearings and internal working groups analyzing the City’s fiscal stability, overall financial health, and other relevant financial policies and/or initiatives.
+As Chief Financial Officer, Matthew is responsible for: (1) providing financial, analytical and programmatic support to City Council, including the facilitating of City Council’s annual review of the City’s $9.5 billion operating budget, $2.9 billion capital budget, $10.2 billion six-year capital program and the strategic five-year plan; (2) forecasting and monitoring of City Council’s annual departmental budget of over $17.2 million; (3) managing City Council’s Finance and Budget Team; (4) advising City Council and staff on fiscal matters related to proposed legislation and initiatives; (5) serving as the City Council appointee to the City of Philadelphia Board of Pensions and Retirement, the Accounts Review Panel, the Rebuild Project User Prequalification Selection Committee, and, most recently, the City of Philadelphia Intergovernmental Reconciliation Task Force; (6) carrying out the duties of the Chief Financial Officer as defined in the Intergovernmental Cooperation Agreement with the School District of Philadelphia; (7) acting as a liaison in regards to certain State and Federal budget matters; (8) assisting in governance and coordination of inter-office, department level functions; and (9) coordinating and staffing Committee hearings and internal working groups – analyzing the City’s fiscal stability, overall financial health, and other relevant financial policies and initiatives.

-Prior to being promoted to Chief Financial Officer, Matthew worked for four years in City Council, most recently as the Deputy Chief Financial Officer.
-Before joining the Philadelphia City Council, Matthew also worked at Independence Blue Cross as an Account Support Representative for National Accounts, and at the American Red Cross Southeastern Pennsylvania Chapter as a Youth Services Coordinator.
+Prior to being promoted to Chief Financial Officer, Matthew worked for four years at the City Council of Philadelphia, most recently as the Deputy Chief Financial Officer.
+Before joining City Council, Matthew also worked at Independence Blue Cross as an Account Support Representative for National Accounts, and at the American Red Cross Southeastern Pennsylvania Chapter as a Youth Services Coordinator.